Tips For Handling Rottweiler Growling

 Inherently, all dogs tend to be protective of their food, especially when they are puppies.
 Food aggression is in their DNA and dates back to their days in the wild when wolves would have to protect their food from other wolves outside their pack.

 Their food supply was dependent on their hunting capabilities.
-With games are not always guaranteed, meaning sometimes food could be in short supply.
+Games are not always guaranteed, meaning sometimes food could be in short supply.
 The stakes were a lot higher back then.

 In comparison Rottweilers are notably different from their ancestors, this protective nature of their food still prevails today, so if they confront what they believe to be a threat to their food, they will growl at you or some other animal.